IgnacioGarijo/IgnacioGarijo.github.io/content/authors/admin/_index.md

 ## About Me

 Hello!
 My name is Ignacio Garijo Campos.
-I was born in the south of Spain, in the beautiful city of Sevilla, where I currently live after spending a couple of years studying abroad in Paris.
+I was born in the south of Spain, in the beautiful city of Sevilla, where I currently live after spending a couple of years studying abroad in Paris (Sciences Po School of Research).
 I am a PhD candidate at Universidad Loyola Andalucía, where I conduct research in applied microeconometrics, focusing on labor, education, and public econ.
 I also work at AIReF, the Spanish government agency responsible for supporting national and regional authorities through public policy analysis.

 I am passionate about data analysis and all things related to public economics.
 With a strong research-oriented background, my goal is to work with institutions that conduct policy analysis and provide evidence-based insights to help decision-makers.
 I mostly code in R, though I also use Stata and have beginner-level experience with Python.
+I am a little nerdy about dataviz, so you will probably find me spending a little too long choosing colors for my graphs or making quarto markdown presentations in .html.

-Spanish is my native language, but I am also proficient in English and French at a professional level—so feel free to reach out in whichever language you're most comfortable with.
+Spanish is my native language, but I am also proficient in English and French at a professional level, so feel free to reach out in whichever language you're most comfortable with.